Rules and Practice Guidance

 - establishes links with other service providers to promote service inclusion and integration

-- records relevant data about intake, actions and outcomes achieved, enabling oversight by FACS and Aboriginal Community Controlled Mechanisms
+- records relevant data about intake, actions and outcomes achieved, enabling oversight by DCJ and Aboriginal Community Controlled Mechanisms

 - seeks consent to share information to enable effective service coordination and integration.